brianlockerbie/old-portfolio/_portfolio/react-gallery-app.md

 ---
 In this project I created A React app that creates an image gallery.
 This project was bootstrapped with Create React App.
 JSX is used to write markup-like syntax directly in the JS files and managing state in a container component that passes data down to reusable stateless components.

-Techniques and concepts:
-create-react-app
-JSX
-React Router
-Fetch API
-Flickr API
+Techniques and Concepts: Create-React-App, JSX, React Router, Fetch API & Flickr API

 View Project